 The Anglican mission already had a long-standing presence in The Pas.
 It had been established by Henry Budd in 1840.
 The first church had been built in 1847 and was demolished when the present church building was being constructed in 1895.
 Completed in 1896, Christ Church Anglican is the oldest building now standing in the town.

 A Roman Catholic priest, Ovide Charlebois, took up residence in The Pas from Cumberland House in 1911 as the first Bishop of Keewatin.
 The next year, the Grey Nuns came to provide teaching and nursing for the parishioners.
-A large school was built in 1917, a Cathedral in 1922 and St. Anthony’s hospital in 1929.
-The Catholic students attended the private school to Grade VIII and then transferred to the public high school.
+A large school was built in 1917, a Cathedral in 1922 and St. Anthony’s Hospital in 1929.
+The Catholic students attended the private school to Grade 8 and then transferred to the public high school.
 Sacred Heart offered a commercial course which many young people in the community attended to prepare themselves for employment.

 In addition to the construction work on the Hudson Bay Railway from 1912 to 1917, there was considerable shipping activity on the river.
 The Ross Navigation Company built three steamships during these years, and these boats, along with several other steamers, were active into the 1920s.

 As evidence of the importance of The Pas as a distribution point for centres in the north, Western Grocers opened its operation there in 1920 and two warehouses were built.
 As additional buildings were required, premises were rented in various areas of town.
 In 1926, the company erected a new three-storey warehouse and then added two additional stories in 1928.